 Consumers are increasingly concerned about the chemicals in their food.

-Chemicals recommended for initial action:
+Chemicals recommended for action:

 For additional information on managing chemicals of concern in food packaging, the “Food Packaging Product Stewardship Considerations” published by the Institute of Packaging Professionals in March 2018, provides recommendations for eliminating or minimizing a long list of chemicals of concern in packaging.

+We want higher recycling rates of food packaging, and we want safer food.
+Taking action today helps to protect consumer health now and in the future.
 Lastly, informing consumers of the actions your company is taking to drive down the levels of chemicals of concern in food is an important part of any safer food strategy.